IE-Norway-2021/Minority-report-project/README.md

 There are 4 folders in the project's root.
 The folders [Misc](Misc/README.md), [PI_setup](PI_setup/README.md) and [ML](ML/README.md) already contain readme describing the files in it.

 The src folder contains the main code of the project.
+This code is split into two main parts :

+- the python part, which handles the video feed and the prediction
+- the c part, which handles the passing of inputs to the linux kernel

+Both of these parts are joined by a python module generated using swing that serves the C code to python as a module.

 ## 1.3.
 Article about the project